LTLA/BiocWorkflow2015/converted/workflow.md

 ## 4    proB-8113.bam     proB
 ```

-In the *[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)* package, the `readParam` object determines which reads are extracted from the BAM file.
+In the *[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)* package, the `readParam` object determines which reads are extracted from the BAM files.
 The idea is to set this up once and to re-use it in all relevant functions.
 For this analysis, reads are only used if they have a mapping quality score above 50.
 This avoids spurious results due to weak or non-unique alignments.
-Reads are also ignored if they map within blacklist regions or if they do not map to the standard set of chromosomes.
+Reads are also ignored if they map within blacklist regions or if they do not map to the standard set of mouse nuclear chromosomes.

 ```r